AkagiCritMagnet/Ys-VIII-randomizer-poptracker-pack/README.md

 This is a pack on poptracker for the Ys VIII randomizer called "Seiren Shuffle".

-Poptracker can be downloaded here: https://poptracker.github.io/ To use my pack, just put the folder in the "packs" folder and that's it.
+Poptracker can be downloaded here: https://poptracker.github.io/ To use my pack, click on the green "<>code" and then "download ZIP".
+In poptracker, create a folder inside the "packs" folder and unzip everything in it.
+Launch poptracker and here you go!

 Seiren Shuffle repository: https://github.com/junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-